SMK125/shonam-mulani/README.md

 ## Setup Instructions For Task 3:

-1. Download and install Eclipse IDE for Java Developers from here
+1. Download and install Eclipse IDE for Java Developers(4.13.0)
 2. Make sure Best Buy API is running on your machine.
 3. Clone this repo :
 git clone https://github.com/SMK125/shonam-mulani.git